google/globalfoundries-pdk-libs-gf180mcu_fd_pr/rules/klayout/drc/README.md

 ### Switches
+The list of switches used for running DRC:

 1. **FEOL**          : Default is on.
 Use it for checking Front End Of Line layers (wells, diffusion, polys, contacts).
 2. **BEOL**          : Default is on.
 Use it for checking Back End Of Line layers (metal layers, top metal layer, vias).